Thinkmill/react-conf-app/README.md

 Open the project in XCode and click "Play".
 You should be good to go!

+## Support / Contributing

+If you have any trouble with the app, please [open an issue](https://github.com/Thinkmill/react-conf-app/issues/new) to let us know!

+Even better, help us improve it by forking and submitting a Pull Request.

 ## Credits

 [Thinkmill](https://www.thinkmill.com.au) set aside some project time to build this app because we wanted to hack on a fresh React Native project, try some new things and we're excited about the conference.